Yellow Ribbon (movement)

-The Yellow Ribbon (Жовта стрічка) is a resistance movement in the occupied territories of Ukraine, created in April 2022 after the Russian military invasion.
-The goal of the movement is informational resistance against the Russian occupiers.
+The Yellow Ribbon (Жовта стрічка) is a resistance movement in the occupied territories of Ukraine.
+Created in April 2022 after the Russian military invasion, the goal of the movement is resisting the Russian occupation of Ukraine.

 History

 April–June

 In April 2022, the "Yellow Ribbon" public resistance movement emerged in the territories occupied by Russia.
-On 25 April, on the Telegram channel, the coordinators of the movement called on residents to hang Ukrainian flags and yellow ribbons on the streets and in crowded places.
+On April 25, on a Telegram channel, the coordinators of the movement called on residents to hang Ukrainian flags and yellow ribbons on the streets and in crowded places.
 On the same day, yellow ribbons appeared in occupied Kherson.

 On 27 April, "Yellow Ribbon" held a peaceful action called "Kherson is Ukraine" in Kherson.
 About 500 people took to the streets of the city; four of them were injured.
 According to the organizers, the rally became an impetus for the development of the movement.
 Subsequently, yellow ribbons began to appear in Oleshky, Melitopol, Nova Kakhovka, Berdiansk, Yalta, Simferopol, Kerch, Saky, Donetsk, Luhansk, Henichesk, Alushta, and other cities and villages in the occupied territories.

-On 17 June, the movement held an online rally in support of Kherson on Instagram.
+On June 17, the movement held an online rally in support of Kherson on Instagram.
 The campaign gathered 36,000 people, 75,000 likes, and almost 20,000 shares.

 July

-On 4 July, the start of the "Stop the Referendum" open-ended campaign was announced.
+On July 4, the start of the "Stop the Referendum" open-ended campaign was announced.
 The goal is to disrupt the maximum number of referendums in the occupied territories.
 The next day, leaflets against referendums appeared in Kherson, Donetsk, Melitopol, Luhansk, and Berdiansk.

-On 7 July, "Yellow Ribbon" announced the start of the open-ended campaign "Crimea - time to go home".
+On July 7, "Yellow Ribbon" announced the start of the open-ended campaign "Crimea - time to go home".
 The organizers called on Crimean activists to report data on the movement of Russian troops to the YeVorog Telegram bot, hang yellow ribbons, and send patriotic postcards saying "Crimea is Ukraine.
 Not only since 1954.
 But always!", "08/24/2022.
 Crimea is ready" and "Time to fight!
 Time to resist!
 Time to go home".
 On 13 July, the resistance movement called on the residents of Donetsk and Luhansk regions to block the referendum, hang yellow ribbons, and transmit information about the movement of enemy troops and collaborators to the "eVorog" platform.
 In addition, activists in Donbas were urged to post leaflets saying "24.08.2022.
 Donetsk is ready" and "24.08.2022.
 Luhansk is ready".